xtofuub/SpoofMail/README.md

 - **File Attachment Support**: Allows users to attach files to the email. 📎📁
 - **Cross-Browser Compatibility**: Tested on Chrome, Firefox, and other major browsers. 🌐
 - **Interactive Elements**: Hover effects, focus states, and animated status messages. 🖱️💫
+- **Email Preview Functionality**: Users can preview their email before sending it, ensuring accuracy. 👀📧
+- **Dynamic Attachment Display**: Shows a list of attached files in the preview, including file sizes. 📂📏
+- **Accessibility Features**: Includes ARIA labels for better accessibility. ♿️
 - **PHP Backend**: Handles email sending with attachment support. 📤🔧

 ## 🛠️ **Technologies Used** 🛠️